 - Assuming the student can already perform backside 180s, here’s a progression that could work…

-- On flat ground have the student perform small hops whilst balancing on the heel edge focusing on a stable platform under the feet.
+- On flat ground have the student perform small hops whilst balancing on the heel edge.

-- Whilst traversing across the hill on a mellow gradient with some decent momentum, have the student ride on the heel edge performing larger hops focusing on a greater use of flexion and more pop in the extension.
+- Whilst traversing across the hill on a mellow gradient, get the student to ride on the heel edge performing larger hops focusing on a greater use of flexion and more pop in the extension.
 Now try it switch.

-- Once they have all the movements blending cohesively you should change the terrain (using something with slightly more defined hits) and let them try it (forwards and switch) where they feel comfortable focusing on a retraction of the legs when in the air.
+- Once they have all the movements working cohesively you should change the terrain (using something with more defined hits) and let them try it (forwards and switch) where they feel comfortable.

 - Stronger students can perform the first exercise on a gentle pitch hopping slowly up the hill on the heel edge.
-These students are also likely to be able to miss the backside 90/150 degree rotation and progress straight into backside 180s.
-Don’t forget to adapt your presentation to suit the students’ predominant learning style using VAK!
+These students are also likely to be able to miss the backside nose-roll exercise and progress straight into backside 180s.
+Don’t forget to adapt your presentation to suit the students’ predominant learning style – think VAK!

 As you become more familiar with creating your own progressions, these steps will become second nature to you.
 Experienced instructors should have the ability to create a progression at any time, for any situation, using their previous teaching and learning experiences to adapt past exercises to suit the current situation.